littlehorse-enterprises/lh-quickstart-python/README.md

 docker run --name littlehorse -d -p 2023:2023 public.ecr.aws/littlehorse/lh-standalone:latest
 ```

-Using the local LittleHorse Server does not require any further configuration.
+Using the local LittleHorse Server takes about 15-25 seconds to start up, but it does not require any further configuration.

 ### Verifying Setup